Holidays

 “No.”

 “I don’t have any figgy pudding.
-What the hell is figgy pudding?”
+What is figgy pudding?”

 “We won’t go until we get some.”